seanchen513/dcp/README.md

 - 346 - given list of airline ticket prices for direct flights bw cities, find cheapest path from A to B with up to k connections
 - 407 - given undirected graph of pipes, find lowest cost config of pipes st each house has access to water

+## Math

+### Math - general or not classified yet
+- 69 - largest product of 3 integers
+- 70 - given pos integer n, return nth perfect number (digits sum to 10)
+- 74 - num times x appears in n-by-n mult table
+- 129 - given real number n, find square root of n
+- 138 - find min number of coins to make n cents
+- 156 - given pos int n, find smallest number of squared ints which sum to n
+- 198 - given set of distinct pos ints, find largest subset such that every pair (i,j) of elements in subset satifies i%j=0 or j%i=0
+- 202 - check whether an integer is a palindrome without converting to string
+- 210 - test conjecture that every Collatz sequence eventually reaches one
+- 221 - return nth sevenish number [bits]
+- 233 - implement fib(n), which returns the nth number in the Fibonacci sequence, using only O(1) space
+- 252 - create algo to turn a proper fraction into an Egyption fraction
+- 283 - given int N, return first N regular nums (evenly divide some power of 60)
+- 288 - given n, find num steps to reach Kaprekar's constant from n
+- 350 - given N, find smallest num perfect squares that sum to N
+- 372 - write fn that takes natural num and returns num digits it has (no loops)
+- 380 - impl int division without using division operator in O(log n)

+### Math - Distance
+- 150 - given list of points, central point, and int k, find nearest k points from central point
+- 340 - given set of pts in plane, find two closest pts
+- 376 - find closest coin in Manhattan distance

+### Math - Number theory
+- 101 - given even number greater than 2, return 2 primes that sum to given number (Goldbach's conjecture)
+- 184 - given n numbers, find their gcd

+### Math - Probability and random numbers
+- 14 - estimate pi to 3 decimal places using Monte Carlo method
+- 15 - given stream of elts too large to store in memory, pick random elt from stream with uniform prob
+- 45 - implement rand7() from rand5()
+- 51 - shuffle card deck given rng 1 to k
+- 66 - given toss_biased() that returns 0 or 1, write function to simulate unbiased coin toss
+- 71 - implement rand5() given rand7()
+- 90 - given integer n and list of integers, randomly generate a number from 0 to n-1 that isn't in list (uniform)
+- 152 - given n numbers and n probabilities that sum to 1, write function to generate one of the number with its corresponding prob
+- 178 - simulate two probability games and calculate their expected values

 ## ...